edogola4/BlazorCrudDemo/PROJECT_EXPLANATION.md

 # Project Overview

 BlazorCrudDemo is a comprehensive enterprise-level web application built with Blazor Server that demonstrates advanced CRUD operations, user authentication, authorization, audit logging, and real-time features.
 This project serves as an excellent learning resource and production-ready starting point for developers interested in building modern, feature-rich web applications using Microsoft's Blazor framework.
+I did it for learning purposes.

 ## Key Features